switchgear, lights, alternators, accessories

 Basically, complexity costs more; simplicity (think racers, or no indicators or warning lights) costs less.
 Likewise, lots of prep time costs more; a perfectly presented bike keeps the cost to a minimum.
 Whatever you decide we need to talk the job through and agree a spec, so ring or email me.
 I’ll give you an outline idea, and if you want a pretty accurate quote and completion date once I have the bike.

 Newly built or newly restored bikes very often have problems when they start up for the first time.
-Examples: carbs leak, ignition timing needs setting, oil spurts from various orifices.
-This can quickly get very time consuming.
-I’ll contact you if it looks like the job is going to get significantly more expensive.
+Examples: carbs leak, or oil spurts from various orifices.
+This can quickly get very time consuming, so I do not get involved in fixing carbs or oil leaks.
+I do, however, have an excellent local mechanic (Rupe Farnsworth of La Contenta Motorcycles) who can do that if you need it.

-A week or ten days later you can pick your bike up with its gleaming new loom and bespoke wiring diagram.
+A week or ten days after drop-off you can pick your bike up with its gleaming new loom and bespoke wiring diagram.
 Before you take it away I need payment via bank transfer.
-I’m sorry but bank charges and forged notes mean I can no longer accept cash.
-I’ll demonstrate that everything works, and make sure you’re completely happy with the job.
+I can’t accept cash.
+I’ll demonstrate that everything works, either on video or in person, and make sure you’re completely happy with the job.